-Insureon’s licensed agents typically recommend a business owner’s policy over a standalone general liability policy.
-A BOP combines general liability insurance with commercial property insurance to protect your specialized cleaning equipment and other property, and costs less than purchasing each policy separately.
+Insureon’s licensed agents typically recommend a business owner’s policy (BOP) over a standalone general liability policy.
+A BOP combines general liability insurance with commercial property insurance to protect your specialized cleaning equipment and other property, and typically costs less than purchasing each policy separately.

 Policy limits determine how much your insurer will pay on covered claims.
 A per-occurrence limit is the maximum your insurer will pay for a single incident, while an aggregate limit is the maximum your insurer will pay on any claims during your policy period, typically one year.
 Higher limits cost more – and provide better coverage.

 Most cleaning professionals (90%) choose general liability policies with a $1 million per-occurrence limit and a $2 million aggregate limit.
 As your small business grows, you may need to expand your policy limits.